The maximum efficiency of nano heat engines depends on more than temperature: Efficiency of a heat engine according to macroscopic thermodynamics

 Whats more, for every constant $A$, the function \be f(x)= \left(1+\beta_h\left[\frac{D_1(\tau_\cold^c\|\tau_\cold^h)-x}{A}\right]^{-1}\right)^{-1} \ee is bijective in $x\in\rr$ and thus due to the uniqueness of the sub-minimization problem in Eq.~\eqref{eq:submaxprob}, we conclude that for all non-thermal states $\rho_\stcold^1$, the corresponding efficiency will be strictly less than that of Eq.~\eqref{eq:etainv}.
 Thus from Eq. \eqref{eq:max_over_beta} and \eqref{eq:etainv} we conclude the lemma. \end{proof}

 After establishing Lemma \ref{lemma: optimum eff is for themal state}, we can continue to solve the optimization problem in Eq.~\eqref{eq:def_effinv} by only looking at final states which are thermal (according to some final temperature $\beta_f$ which we optimize over).
 In the next Lemma \ref{lem:identities} and Corollary \ref{cor:specialid}, we derive some useful and interesting identities.
 These identities concern quantities such as the derivatives of mean energy and entropy of the thermal state (with respect to inverse temperature), and relates them to the variance of energy.
-We later use them in Lemma \ref{lemma:optimaleff is for infinitesimal temp change} to prove that the Carnot efficiency can only be achieved for quasi-static heat engines.
 The reader can find similar proofs in any standard thermodynamic textbook (For example in Sections 6.5, 6. of \cite{reif1965fundamentals}), but we derive them here for completeness.

 \begin{lemma} For any cold bath Hamiltonian $\hat H_\cold$, consider the thermal state $\tau_\beta = \frac{1}{Z_\beta}e^{-\beta \hat H_\cold}$ with inverse temperature $\beta$.
 Define $\langle \hat H_\cold\rangle_{\beta} = \tr (\hat H_\cold \tau_\beta)$, and $S(\beta) = -\tau_\beta\ln\tau_\beta$ to be the mean energy and entropy of $\tau_\beta$.
 Then the following identities hold: